galaxyproject/training-material/topics/sequence-analysis/tutorials/quality-control/tutorial.md

 > ### {% icon comment %} Bad quality sequences
 > If the quality of the reads is not good, we should always first check what is wrong and think about it: it may come from the type of sequencing or what we sequenced (high quantity of overrepresented sequences in transcriptomics data, biaised percentage of bases in HiC data).
 >
-> You can also ask the sequencing facility about it, especially if the quality is really bad: the quality treatments can not solve everything and you may lose too much information if too many bad quality bases are cut away.
-These reads then will be filtered out and you loose them.
+> You can also ask the sequencing facility about it, especially if the quality is really bad: the quality treatments can not solve everything.
+If too many bad quality bases are cut away, the corresponding reads then will be filtered out and you loose them.
 {: .comment}

 > ### {% icon details %} Trimming with Cutadapt